student-to-software-engineer/student-to-software-engineer/docs/2-landscape-of-tech-employment/2-academia/2-wide-spectrum-of-entrance-experience.md

-# 2.2.1 Widening Spectrum of Entrance Experience
+# 2.2.2.
+Wide Spectrum of Entrance Experience

 While technology is more present in everyday life than ever before, the actual technical experience of students entering computer science programs has become increasingly polarized.